Profile

 1. 1

-Lightly oil a baking dish with extra virgin olive oil and arrange the swordfish steaks within.
+Lightly oil a baking dish with extra virgin olive oil and lay in the swordfish slices.

 2. 2

-Prepare the sauce: pit the olives and slice them into rings, then mix in the capers and anchovies.
-Drizzle with a little olive oil and stir thoroughly.
+Make the sauce by slicing the pitted olives into rounds, then mix in the capers and anchovies.
+Drizzle in a little olive oil and stir well.

 3. 3